Aceinna/python-openimu/README.md

 ## Steps

-### Dependency - pip install
+### 1. Start the tool
+There are 2 ways to run the tool
+- A. From source code
+#### Prepare
+Install the dependency library.
+It is better to create a virtual environments before to do it.
 ```
 pip install -r requirements.txt
 ```

-### Execution
-There are 2 ways to run the tool
-1. From source code, run main.py
+#### Run
 ```
-python server.py
+python main.py
 ```
-2. Build as a execution file
+- B. Build as a execution file
 ```
 pyinstaller build.spec
 ```

 #### Startup Arguments
 You can specify some arguments while run the tool